The Psychology of Risk

 Most accidents don’t come from hidden dangers.
 They come from the hazards we walk past every day, the ones that feel too familiar to notice.

 We move through routine so naturally that our guard slips.
 In those moments, the Safety Mind diminishes, and vulnerability takes its place.
-There’s a saying: “There is no worse blind than the one who does not want to see.”
+There’s a saying: “There is no worse blind person than the one who does not want to see.”
 In safety, it is not that we want to get hurt; it is that we lack the mindset to truly see, even while believing we are following procedures.

 The Mind Edits Reality